 The Proportional Meal Rate is given when:

-- You are lodging in government facilities and the government provides at least one meal (but not all 3 meals).
+- Lodging in government facilities and the government provides at least one meal (but not all 3 meals).

-- You are lodging in government facilities with government meals on your orders, but the mess wasn’t available for all meals.
+- Lodging in government facilities with government meals on your orders, but the mess wasn’t available for all meals.

 - You receive one or two meals that are paid for by the Government (for example, as part of a conference registration fee).